Zamiell/isaac-achievement-randomizer/docs/about.md

 Every trinket in the game is locked behind a random achievement.
 If no trinkets are unlocked, trinkets will be converted to pennies.

+## Cards & Runes <!-- 5.300 -->

+Every card/rune in the game is locked behind a random achievement (except for Rune Shard, which will never spawn).
+If no cards/runes are unlocked, cards/runes will be converted to pennies.

 ## Pills <!-- 5.70 -->

 - Every pill effect in the game is locked behind a random achievement.
 If no pill effects are unlocked, pills will be converted to pennies.
 - Gold pills are locked behind a random achievement.
 - Horse pills are locked behind a random achievement.

-## Cards <!-- 5.300 -->

-Every card in the game is locked behind a random achievement.
-If no cards are unlocked, cards will be converted to pennies.

 ## Hearts <!-- 5.10 -->